cdxvirt/k8sup/README.md

 1. If only one cluster is discovered, join it automatically.
 2. If more than one cluster are discovered, start a new cluster.

-You can specify the same cluster ID to multiple nodes that it will make them become the same cluster.
-Conversely, You can also specify a different cluster ID to start node(s) as another cluster.
+You can specify the same cluster ID (or name) to multiple nodes that it will make them become the same cluster.
+Conversely, You can also specify a different cluster ID (or name) to start node(s) as another cluster.

 ```
 Options: